-Chili chicken is an Indo-Chinese dish–crispy fried nuggets of chicken cooked in soy sauce flavored with garlic and ginger and a whole lot of fresh Thai green chilies.
+The Indian Chili chicken or Chilli chicken is an Indo-Chinese dish–crispy batter fried nuggets of chicken cooked in soy sauce flavored with garlic and ginger and a whole lot of fresh Thai green chilies.
+It can be either dry chilli chicken to be had as an appetizer or hors d’oeuvres, or it can have a thick gravy that goes well with fried rice or chow mein.
 Chili chicken is to India what General Tso’s chicken is to USA–not Chinese at all, but totally the most popular Chinese dish in the country.
-I think it is safe to say that chili chicken was invented in Calcutta, because Calcutta has the only China town in India.
+I think it is safe to say that Indian chili chicken was invented in Calcutta because Calcutta has the only China town in India.

-1 tsp sriracha or any other chili sauce
+- 1 tsp sriracha or any other chili sauce optional

 For the sauce